blend-os/blend/README.md

 To add to application launcher, move the .desktop and the icon to /usr/share/applications

-sudo cp blend-settings.desktop blend-settings.icon /usr/share/applications
+sudo cp blend-settings.desktop blend-settings.png /usr/share/applications